Cn-250 GRAY SEA ANEMONE, Bunodactis stelloides

-Cn-250 GRAY SEA ANEMONE, Bunodactis stelloides, is a relatively large, burrowing sea anemone found at low tide in sandy, outer beaches.
+They are a relatively large, burrowing sea anemone found at low tide in sandy, outer beaches.
 Normally they feed on mole crabs and attach bits of shell to the surface of their column with minute sucker discs.
 Bunodactis will readily contract when touched, but will relax and expand the tentacles within moments.
 Stimulus can be applied repeatedly with the same result.
 More abundant in winter.
 Size: 4-6 cm.

-Cn-251 WHARTY SEA ANEMONE, Bunodosoma cavernata, a hardy brownish green
+Cn-251 WARTY SEA ANEMONE, Bunodosoma cavernata

-anemone with vertical pale blue columnar dots and small retractile tentacles that lives on rocks and jetties in the intertidal zone.
+A hardy brownish green anemone with vertical pale blue columnar dots and small retractile tentacles that lives on rocks and jetties in the intertidal zone.
 Size: 2-4 cm.

 These anemones have long tentacles and demonstrates partial retraction.
 Because they reproduce by budding, a few well fed individuals will soon multiply to hundreds and cover the rocks like soft brown fuzz.

-Cn-261 TROPICAL PLUMED ANEMONE, Condylactus gigantea, a large coral reef
+Cn-261 TROPICAL PLUMED ANEMONE, Condylactus gigantea

-anemone from the Florida Keys.
+A large coral reef anemone from the Florida Keys.
 Ranges from bright orange to white to purple, in soft pastels, our showiest anemone.
 Incorporates algae into its tissues, and when deprived of light, the tentacles turn snowy white.
 Recommended for display aquariums.

 Size 7-10 cm.

 They are a bizarre, red dish-pink sea anemone that lives on shells inhabited by hermit crabs.
 A fascinating example of symbiosis.
 The anemone’s nematocysts protect the hermit crab from predators.
 The crab provides the anemone with food and mobility.
 Flat clawed hermits (Ar-1420) often fight over anemones and steal them from one another.
 Size 1-3 cm. across base.

 Cn-271 FOULING ANEMONE, Aiptasiomorpha texaensis, covers the surface of styrofoam docks and oysters with density of a wheat field.
 They can tolerate brackish water, and reproduce in the aquarium.
 Size: 0.5-0.8 cm. in diameter.

-Cn-280 TUBE SEA ANEMONE, Ceriantheopsis americanus, a showy reddish-purple
+Cn-280 TUBE SEA ANEMONE, Ceriantheopsis americanus